The best Black Friday pet deals we’ve found so far | CNN Underscored

 In case you haven’t heard of this luxe dog grooming brand, allow us to fill you in.
 Founded by a vet and dog momma, Dog by Dr. Lisa is a brand that offers sustainable, all-natural shampoo, leave-in conditioner, spray cologne and wipes.
 It’s all on sale for 50% off through Nov.
 28. Here’s to puppers who smell as sweet as they are.

 A dog with clean paws is a happy dog.
-Ok, fine, maybe he could take or leave pristine feet, but they’ll definitely make you happy when it’s time to clean your floors.
-These plant-based, strong and generously sized wipes can be used all over your furry buddy to keep him smelling and feeling fresh.
+OK, fine, maybe they could take or leave pristine feet, but these wipes will definitely make you happy when it’s time to clean your floors.
+These plant-based, strong and generously sized wipes can be used all over your furry buddy to keep them smelling and feeling fresh.

 Max Bone